PHP htmlspecialchars Function

 XSS stands for cross-site scripting.
 It’s a kind of attack where a hacker injects malicious client code into a web page’s output.

-For example, if you have a comment section on your page that allows legitimate users to give comments.
-However, if you show the plain comments, the page is vulnerable to the XSS attack.
+For example, if you have a form that allows users to submit comments and display them on the page.
+If you display the comments without any processing, your page is vulnerable to the XSS attack.

-A hacker can enter a commment with JavaScript code that redirects users to a malicious website:
+A hacker may submit a comment with JavaScript code that redirects users to a malicious website.
+For example:

-The website will store this comment in the database and display it in the comments section.
-When legitimate users access the page, it’ll redirect the users to a malicious website.
+If you store this comment in the database and display it in the comments section.
+When legitimate users visit the page, the JavaScript code will execute and redirect the users to the malicious website.

 To prevent XSS attacks, you should always escape the string from unknown sources such as user inputs.
 To escape a string for output, you use the htmlspecialchars() function.